ddbj/www/_statistics/index-e.md

 CON and TPA divisions are not included in the release statistics due to the following reasons.
 CON: CON division records are constructed from other sequence records and their inclusion would be a form of double-counting.
 TPA: TPA division records are not original data obtained by submitters.

-Because very large-scale sequence data has been distributed by GenBank/ENA and DDBJ is not able to accomodate records with accession numbers in a new format, our latest release lacks large portion of GenBank/ENA's bulk sequence data.

 [Source data
 table](https://docs.google.com/spreadsheets/d/16ZF79i1X17Zfn3x6vnJ2elmWXb3ToHt9nZIDTtg-zGA/edit#gid=161698998)